-Movement for decent work and welfare society (Gibanje za dostojno delo in socialno družbo) is an accredited EVS hosting, sending and coordinating organization.
-That means that we are able to host, send, and coordinate EVS volunteers, as well as apply to other projects in the framework of Erasmus+ programme.
+Movement for decent work and welfare society (Gibanje za dostojno delo in socialno družbo) is an accredited ESC (European Solidarity Corps) hosting, sending and coordinating organization.
+That means that we are able to host, send, and coordinate ESC volunteers, as well as apply to other projects in the framework of Erasmus+ programme.

-Here are the international projects we have had already
+Here are the international volunteers we have hosted

 Darina Vorobyeva was a 1-year EVS volunteer at Gibanje za dostojno delo in socialno družbo (2013-2014).
 She was the first EVS volunteer in our organization.
 She came from St. Petersburg, Russia and was working on the project called “Volunteering for employment”, which was focused on fighting against youth unemployment in the EU and especially in Slovenia.
 Project was mainly dedicated to research and comparison of different approaches to employment policies in different countries.
 She has finished her project presenting us a firmly written report about what she has learned and achieved during her research.